 I prefer fishing with flies but ever since that day I've thought about tying a waxworm fly.

-The fly shown above is Sulfur/PMD yarn for the body and Moorit yarn (since discontinued, so I would suggest March Brown yarn) for the waxworm's brown head tied backwards, so the head is actually at the bend of the hook.
+The fly shown above is tied with a pale yellow yarn for the body and a brown yarn for the waxworm's brown head (the fly is tied backwards, so the head is actually at the bend of the hook - I had a reason why I tied it that way, but I have forgotten what it was).
 It is tied on a size 6 Daiichi 1120 (waxworms aren't tiny).
 The color isn't quite right.
 It should be more of a yellowish tan rather than a light yellow.
-I only caught a few fish with it today (it was definitely not a many day) but one of them did hit it as soon as it hit the water.
+I only caught a few fish with it today but one of them did hit it as soon as it hit the water.

-I spent most of the day fishing with a rod that was brought to mind the fist time I picked up and wiggled an Oni rod.
+I spent most of the day fishing with a rod that was brought to mind the fist time I picked up and wiggled an Oni rod (the first Oni rod to hit the US - quite a bit earlier than the Oni 1).
 The two rods are not the same, though.
 The Oni rod weighs twice as much.
 Unfortunately, I was not able to cast them side by side, as I ordered this one after having already sold the Oni rod.
 When casting, though, this rod feels very much the way I remember the Oni rod to feel.
 Both will cast a size 1.5 line without much difficulty.
 A size 2 line feels like the rod was made for it and a size 3 line casts effortlessly with just a flick of the wrist.

 Until I get his assessment (probably at least a few weeks), I think I'll keep the make and model of the rod under my hat.
 I have a couple new rods to write pages for anyway so there's no point hurrying (and no point speculating).